yury-s/playwright-mcp/src/mcp/README.md

-- Generic MCP utils, no dependencies on Playwright here.
+- Generic MCP utils, no dependencies on anything.